 Fixed bathroom doors are installed to separate an area with aesthetically appealing doors.
 They are mostly used in highly modern restrooms and powder rooms.
 Once the glass panels are screwed into fixtures, they do not move.

 Fixed doors are suitable for larger bathrooms so if you are finding a suitable option for smaller bathrooms this may not meet your needs.
 Homeowners look for different textures and designs to enhance the aesthetic appeal of fixed glass doors.
 Tinted glass is very popular these days.

 5. Framed Shower Doors

-Any of the above-mentioned door types can be made into its framed version.
+Any of the above-mentioned door types can be made into a framed version.
 Framed shower doors are highly popular these days.
 Metal strips are installed around the borders of every glass panel to give a defined look.

 The strips can be made up of aluminum that is not affected by moisture or any other composite material.
-When you are looking to add extra elegance in your bathrooms, invest your money in framed shower doors.
+When you are looking to add extra elegance to your bathrooms, invest your money in framed shower doors.

 6. Frameless Shower Doors